Francesco-Chen/RandomImage/README.md

 # RandomImage
-ge a random image from images folder and show it full screen.
+get a random image from images folder and show it full screen.